MartinEesmaa/VVCEasy/MPV.md

 Some Linux distributions may not work for AppImage, which may result segmentation fault.
 Builded & tested on Ubuntu 22.04.2.

+If you're using Arch Linux, please download the Arch Linux AppImage version.

 ### Tips

 Make sure to allow apps from unknown sources.
 Link: [Wikihow](https://www.wikihow.com/Allow-Apps-from-Unknown-Sources-on-Android)